-During the period commencing on November 3, 2014 and ending on April 30, 2015, certain participants were offered a one-time opportunity to elect immediate commencement of a Disability Replacement Pension Benefit (the DRP Benefit) equal to the actuarial present value of their monthly disability benefit under the Alcatel-Lucent Long Term Disability Plan for Occupational Employees.
+During the period commencing on November 3, 2014 and ending on April 30, 2015, certain participants were offered a one-time opportunity to elect immediate commencement of a Disability Replacement Pension Benefit (the DRP Benefit) equal to the actuarial present value of their monthly disability benefit under the Alcatel-Lucent Long-Term Disability Plan for Occupational Employees (which, effective January 1, 2015, became part of the Alcatel-Lucent Long-Term Disability Plan, now called the Nokia Long-Term Disability Plan).
 Payment of the DRP Benefit for those who timely elected to receive this benefit commenced on May 1, 2015.